Dry stone: Location and terminology

+Europe

 Terminology varies regionally.
 When used as field boundaries, dry stone structures are more commonly known as dykes in Scotland, where professional dry stone wall builders are referred to as 'dykers'.
 Dry stone walls are characteristic of upland areas of Britain and Ireland where rock forms natural outcrops or large stones exist in quantity in the soil.
 They are especially abundant in the West of Ireland, particularly Connemara.
 They may also be found throughout the Mediterranean, including retaining walls used for terracing.
 Such constructions are common where large stones are plentiful (for example, in The Burren) or conditions are too harsh for hedges capable of retaining livestock to be grown as reliable field boundaries.
 Many thousands of kilometres of such walls exist, most of them centuries old.

-In the United States they are common in areas with rocky soils, such as New England, New York, New Jersey, and Pennsylvania.
-They are a notable characteristic of the bluegrass region of central Kentucky, the Ozarks of Arkansas and Missouri, as well as Virginia, where they are usually referred to as rock fences or stone fences, and the Napa Valley in north central California.
-The technique of construction was brought to America primarily by English and Scots-Irish immigrants.
-The technique was also taken to Australia (principally western Victoria, some parts of Tasmania, and some parts of New South Wales, particularly around Kiama) and New Zealand (especially Otago).

-Similar walls also are found in the Swiss–Italian border region, where they are often used to enclose the open space under large natural boulders or outcrops.
+Dry stone walls are found in the Swiss–Italian border region, where they are often used to enclose the open space under large natural boulders or outcrops.

-The higher-lying rock-rich fields and pastures in Bohemia's south-western border range of Šumava (e.g. around the mountain river of Vydra) are often lined by dry stone walls built of field-stones removed from the arable or cultural land.
+The higher-lying rock-rich fields and pastures in Bohemia's southwestern border range of Šumava (e.g. around the mountain river of Vydra) are often lined by dry stone walls built of field-stones removed from the arable or cultural land.
 They serve both as cattle/sheep fences and the lot's borders.
 Sometimes also the dry stone terracing is apparent, often combined with parts of stone masonry (house foundations and shed walls) that are held together by a clay and pine needle "composite" mortar.

 The dry stone walling tradition of Croatia was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in November 2018, alongside those of Cyprus, France, Greece, Italy, Slovenia, Spain and Switzerland.
 In Croatia, dry stone walls (suhozidi) were built for a variety of reasons: to clear the earth of stone for crops; to delineate land ownership; or for shelter against the bora wind.
 Some walls date back to the Liburnian era.
 Notable examples include the island of Baljenac, which has 23 km of dry stone walls despite being only 14 ha in area, and the vineyards of Primošten.